reggiebernardo/PTAfast/README.md

 Please cite the above papers when using PTAFast, and let us know about any questions or comments.
 Happy to discuss.
 Thanks. - Reggie and Kin

+Usage (to be updated): Store PTAfast in working directory.
+Run python from there.

 *Minimal example* (Hellings-Downs curve): <br />
 import numpy as np <br />
 from PTAfast.hellingsdowns import HellingsDowns as HD <br />